scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 independently, providing obvious opportunities for parallel execution.
 This section reports on computations on our server, a 44-core computer.

 An obvious benefit of running on many cores is the speedup.
 The *quality up* question asks the following: if we can afford to spend the same time, by how much can we improve the solution using *p* processors?

+We illustrate the quality up question on the cyclic 7-roots benchmark problem [BF91]_.
+The online SymPy documentation uses the cyclic 4-roots problem to illustrate its ``nonlinsolve`` method.

 The function defined below returns the elapsed performance of the blackbox solver on the cyclic 7-roots benchmark problem, for a number of tasks and a precision equal to double, double double, or quad double arithmetic.

 .. code-block:: python